Seneca-Scholars/SS-Status-C6/status.md

+## 08/12/25
+Wajiw and the teams met and tried to lay out some of our visions for Scholar Scout.
+With the user, we considered what data would be collected from each scholarship, like its deadline and the audience it focuses on, and etc. We met with one of our teams, like backend, and researched possible APIs we would utilize.
+I also am realizing how many more things I need to purchase for my first apartment, so let's hop everything goes smoothly.

 ## 08/11/25
 Today, Nell walked us through some of the scholarships we will have access to as Seneca scholars.
 Tonight, my friends and I are having a potluck, for our final week together.
 I start packing this week, and planning my school year schedule with the C6 project.